Audemars Piguet icon

 Royal Oak Selfwinding Flying Tourbillon Openworked

-Price on request to the manufacture
+Price upon request to the manufacture

-To celebrate fifty years of the Royal Oak, the manufacture at Le Brassus offers a brand-new 41 mm diameter Royal Oak Selfwinding Flying Tourbillon Openworked in stainless steel.
-Water-resistant up to 50 m, it features the calibre ref.
+To celebrate fifty years of the Royal Oak, the manufacture at Le Brassus offers a brand-new 41-mm-diameter Royal Oak Selfwinding Flying Tourbillon Openworked in stainless steel.
+Water resistant up to 50 m, it features the calibre ref.
 2972.

-It is a self-winding mechanical movement entirely and traditionally openworked (CNC and EDM).
+It is a self-winding mechanical movement, entirely and traditionally openworked (CNC and EDM).
 The technique has been pushed to the limit to give this model incredible depth.
 It is 31.5 mm in diameter and only 6.8 mm thick.

 Royal Oak Selfwinding Flying Tourbillon 41 mm Grande Tapisserie

-Price on request to the manufacture
+Price upon request to the manufacture

 Royal Oak Selfwinding Flying Tourbillon 41 mm Grande Tapisserie.